-Copies of school catchment area maps are available from the Local Authority or the Academy.
+Copies of school catchment area maps are available from the Local Authority - Catchment areas - Staffordshire County Council or the Academy.

 In accordance with legislation, children who have a statutory statement of special educational need or an Education, Health and Care Plan (EHCP) that names a particular school as being the most appropriate to meet the child's needs must be admitted.
 This will reduce the amount of places available to other applicants.